T1taniumF0rge-Industries-Inc/Software/Programs.md

 # Programs

+> [!IMPORTANT]
+> ### /!\ REPOSITORY MIGRATION FROM GAMERSOFTWARE CORPORATION® TO THE TITAN1UM™ & T1TANIUMF0RGE INDUSTRIES® INCORPORATED IN PROGRESS...
+THIS FILE WILL NOT GET UPDATED WHILE MIGRATION IS IN PROCESS!
+> Estimated end time of migration: ***1 to 2 months***

 This is the program chart.

 Special thanks to [Okmeque1](https://github.com/Okmeque1) from [`okmeque1/software`](https://github.com/Okmeque1/software) for helping to update and contribute to this file!